medic/medic-docs/configuration/purging-serverside.md

 ##### Purge function configuration

-As shown above, you should be exporting a property `fn` defining a self a contained function: it should have no outside dependencies - like used variables, required modules or call outside functions.
+As shown above, you should be exporting a property `fn` defining a self contained function: it should have no outside dependencies - like used variables, required modules or call outside functions.

 This function takes four parameters: